geenva/m/README.md

 # Website

-> 🌎 | My new website made with Next.js, complete with a blog.
+> 🌎 | My new website made with Next.js and TypeScipt, complete with a blog.

-This is my new website with Next.js which I just learnt. ~~When I finalise it, it will completely replace [the current one](https://marcuscodes.me) which is made with plain HTML, CSS and JavaScript.~~ It is now live [here](https://marcuscodes.me)!
+This is my new website with Next.js which I just learnt.
+Live [here](https://marcuscodes.me)!